Wisconsin Intellectual and Developmental Disabilities and Mental Health (IDD-MH) System Improvement

 • Anyone interested in the topic will stay up to date on implementation plans, offer feedback and ideas, and share knowledge.

-• To join the Community of Practice, sign up to get email notices with news and opportunities to get involved.
+• Join the Community of Practice (opens external link).
+You'll get email notices with news and opportunities to get involved.
 If you signed up for this email list previously, you’re already included in the Community of Practice.

 • Subcommittees